Advances in Kidney Biopsy Lesion Assessment through Dense Instance Segmentation: Results

-We start with analyzing the class imbalance within our dataset.
+We start with analyzing the intrinsic class imbalance within our dataset.
 Of the total structures ($21,889$ objects), 88\% are tubuli, followed by 7\% arteries (1679 objects), and 5\% glomeruli (1226 objects).
-This distribution is visualized in Figure.\ref{fig:complexity_analysis}(a), highlighting the necessity of sampling to ensure the inclusion of rare instances, such as arteries and glomeruli, among the dominant tubuli.
-A violin plot, shown in Figure.\ref{fig:complexity_analysis}(b), details the distribution of structure counts at the ROI level.
+This distribution is depicted in Figure \ref{fig:complexity_analysis}a, highlighting the necessity of sampling to include more rare instances, such as arteries and glomeruli, among the dominant tubuli.
+A violin plot, shown in Figure \ref{fig:complexity_analysis}b, details the distribution of structure counts at the ROI level.
 On average, ROIs contain $95$ objects, with a maximum of $434$.
 To accommodate all objects, DiffRegFormer is configured to handle a maximum number exceeding $434$ per image.
-The correlation between the increase in computational cost and performance improvement, depicted in Figure \ref{fig:complexity_analysis}(c).
+Figure \ref{fig:complexity_analysis}c depicts the correlation between the increase in computational cost and performance improvement.
 As expected, we observe a turning point at $500$ dynamic queries.
 This configuration yields a favorable trade-off between complexity and efficiency, achieving 52.1\% AP with $20.2$GB GPU memory usage.
 Specifically, ROIs contain an average of $5$ glomeruli, $7$ arteries, and $84$ tubuli with corresponding maximums of $74$, $84$, and $408$.
-Setting the maximum number per class to $133$ is another feasible option for positive sample generation, as our sampling approach ensures comprehensive inclusion of rare instances while maintaining rational proportion of the majority class.
-In conclusion, selecting a maximum of $500$ objects per image and $133$ per class achieves an advantageous balance between performance and computational efficiency.
+Setting the maximum number per class to $166$ is another feasible option for positive sample generation, as our sampling approach ensures comprehensive inclusion of rare instances while maintaining the rational proportion of the majority class.
+In conclusion, selecting a maximum of $500$ objects per image and $166$ per class can effectively balance performance and computational efficiency.